mylesmegyesi/vm/README.md

 ## Usage

 Every command is a rake task.
-To see all available commands, type `rake -T`.
+To see them all, type `rake -T` or checkout the `Rakefile`.

   * `install`: Installs the Base Box and VM for the first time.
   * `reset`: Resets the Base Box and VM.